Access to counters in the territory

 IT IS ALWAYS FORBIDDEN to enter the company with flu symptoms and/or a fever over 37.5°, or in the event of contact with people who are positive for the virus.

 Acque Bresciane, in compliance with health directives, is continuing its activity in the supply areas through the work of its technical staff.

-Acque Bresciane took part immediately in the working group set up by the Istituto Superiore di Sanità Ambiente e Rifiuti and contributed to the drafting of the documents:
+Acque Bresciane immediately took part in the working group set up by the National Institute of Health, Environment and Waste and contributed to the drafting of the following documents:

 - Indicazioni ad interim sulla gestione dei fanghi di depurazione per la prevenzione della diffusione del virus SARS-CoV-2 (release 3 april 2020)